← Back to ArticlesTraining Tips

 Practice Makes Perfect

 Your first few attempts at wrapping will be slow and awkward.
-That's fine.
+That is fine.
 Everyone goes through this phase.

 Practice at home while watching TV.
 After a dozen attempts, it becomes automatic.
-After a hundred, you won't even think about it.
+After a hundred, you will not even think about it.

 Some tips for learning: